adamgillfillan/ELIZA/README.md

 Eliza is an amusing interpretation of an agent that simulates a Rogerian psychologist.

 Eliza: Hi, my name is Eliza.
-I am a Rogerian psychologist.
+I am a Rogerian psychologist.\n
 Eliza: Today I will help you with your problems.
 Eliza: What is your name?
 Adam